angheljf/student_app/README.md

 # Student Application

-A simple web application for collecting and storing student information using Flask and PostgreSQL.
+A simple web application developed for students to see how the backend and frontend work together.
+This application provides a web form to collect student information (name and email) and stores it in a PostgreSQL database.
+It uses Flask for the backend server, SQLAlchemy for database operations, JavaScript for asynchronous form submission, and HTML/CSS for the user interface.

 ## Overview